bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/validator/mev/faqs.md

 # FAQs

-### 1. Why is the MEV solution important for the BNBChain ecosystem?
+### 1. Why is the MEV solution important for the BNB Chain ecosystem?

-   BNBChain's MEV solution leverages Proposer Builder Separation (PBS) architecture to foster a more transparent and fair block space market.
+   BNB Chain's MEV solution leverages Proposer Builder Separation (PBS) architecture to foster a more transparent and fair block space market.
    Through PBS, users gain the power to select their preferred builder for transaction submission, while MEV rewards are equitably distributed among searchers, validators, builders, and BNB stakers.
    This approach promotes transparency, fairness, user choice, and network security.
-   By distributing rewards across various roles, BNBChain encourages wider participation and reduces the risk of centralization, to build a decentralized and inclusive blockchain ecosystem.
+   By distributing rewards across various roles, BNB Chain encourages wider participation and reduces the risk of centralization, to build a decentralized and inclusive blockchain ecosystem.